 Chanukah?
 It’s the best excuse to get the family together, around one (beautifully set) table.
-And it doesn’t have to be a lot of work to prep either.
+And a Chanukah party doesn’t have to be a lot of work to prep either.

 Sure, donuts are enticing.
 But that’s not why you’re looking forward to Chanukah.